Tropix126/sveltekit-package-template/README.md

 <ComponentThatUsesTheming />
 ```

 Many modern bundlers support importing CSS as ES Modules.
 This is likely to be the best way of importing theme files, as they can be easily resolved from `node_modules`.
-Alternatively, you can use @import syntax with postcss-import plugin in your \<style> tags, or consider CDNS such as [unpkg](https://unpkg.com/).
+Alternatively, you can use @import syntax with the postcss-import plugin or sass in your \<style> tags, or consider CDNS such as [unpkg](https://unpkg.com/).